 - Body-related phobia.
 This can be a fear of injections, blood or vomit.

-These can cause significant disability and often develop after adolescence.
+These can significantly interfere with your day-to-day life and may stop you doing certain things.
+Often, these types of phobias develop after adolescence.
 The two most common types of complex phobias are listed below.

 - Agoraphobia.
 This is a fear of open spaces or being in places or situations where you feel you can’t escape.
-For example, you may have a fear of leaving home, being in a crowd or standing in a queue, being on a bridge, or travelling in a car, train or bus.
+For example, you may have a fear of leaving home, being in a crowd, or travelling in a car, train or bus.

 - Social phobia.
 This is a fear of being watched and judged in social situations.
 For example, you might worry that you will do something embarrassing, or that people are going to be critical of you.

-If you have a phobia, you usually won't have any symptoms until you're faced with your feared situation or object – or sometimes if you think about, or see a picture of it.
-You may then develop symptoms of anxiety, which include:
+If you have a phobia, you won't usually have any symptoms until you're faced with your feared situation or object.
+You may then develop symptoms of severe anxiety, which include:

 - the sensation of feeling your heart racing (palpitations)

-The best way to get over a phobia is to repeatedly expose yourself to your feared object or situation and to tolerate the anxiety until it starts to decrease.
-Some people find they can do this on their own, or with the help of self-help books, support groups, family and friends.
+The best way to get over a phobia is to gradually expose yourself to your feared object or situation.
+This may seem like a scary thing to do, but it will help to reduce your fear and tolerate the anxiety until it starts to decrease.
+And you don’t have to do it without support and some tools to help.

 There are different theories about what causes phobias to develop.

-Phobias may run in families, but how much this is to do with learning them from your parents or siblings and how much is inherited through your genes is uncertain.
+Phobias may run in families, but it’s not clear how much this is to do with if you inherit them or if you learn them.

 Sometimes the start of a phobia may be triggered by a frightening situation or place, which caused you to feel anxious at the time.

-If you have a phobia, you will try to avoid the object or situation you fear and this can affect your mental health in other ways.
+If you have a phobia, you will try to avoid the object or situation you fear and this can affect your mental health.
 For example, you may feel lonely and isolated if you become unable to leave your home, go shopping or meet with friends.
 As a result, you may become depressed.

 If you use alcohol or drugs to cope with your feelings, then you can increase your risk of developing alcohol and drug-related health problems.